ahmedsayidrashid/ahmedsayidrashid/README.md

 <p align="left">
   I'm Ahmed, an Engineering student and software enthusiast based in Canada 🍁<br><br>
-  - 🔭 I’m currently working on system configuration tooling and a web frontend at Collins Aerospace.<br>
+  - 🔭 I’m currently working on a system configuration tool and a user friendly web frontend application at Collins Aerospace.<br>
-  - 💡 I'm learning embedded Linux, radios, and communication systems.<br>
+  - 💡 I'm learning embedded Linux, radios, and developing system protocols.<br>
   - 📚 I’m diving deeper into Python, C, networking protocols, and Linux system programming.<br>
   - 🔧 I enjoy interfacing with hardware, electronics, and designing minimal PCBs.<br>
   - 🕳️ Fascinated by physics—especially black holes, time dilation, and space-time mysteries.<br>
-  - ⚡ In my free time, I tinker with hardware (like Raspberry Pi), collaborate with developers on open source projects, and create software solutions to people's problems.<br>
+  - ⚡ In my free time, I tinker with hardware (like Raspberry Pi), and collaborate with developers on open source projects.<br>
 </p>

 ###